Tushardeepak/Tushardeepak/README.md

 - 📫 How to reach me **tushardeepak22@gmail.com**

-- ❤️ I have started with open source contributions
+- ❤️ I have started with open source contributions and freelancing
-- 💻 I’m looking for help in Competitive Programming
 - 🎵 In my free time, you'll find me listening music
 - 🌙 Fun fact: I usually like coding at nights
 <br><br>